What is human papillomavirus (HPV)?

 Can HPV be prevented?

-Exposure to HPV can occur through genital-to-skin contact.
-Using condoms offers some protection, but you can still catch HPV because condoms don't cover the whole genital area.
+Using condoms offers some protection, but you can still catch HPV because condoms do not cover the whole genital area.

 In men, HPV vaccination helps protect against genital warts and some anal, penile and throat cancers.